knohitch/clickveed/DEPLOYMENT_FIXES_SUMMARY.md

 4. **Missing devDependencies during build**: The NODE_ENV was set to 'production' during the build process, which caused npm to skip installing devDependencies.
 However, the application needs devDependencies to build properly.

-5. **OpenSSL library compatibility**: The Prisma query engine was compiled against OpenSSL 1.1, but Coolify's Alpine Linux container uses OpenSSL 3.x, which has different library names and paths.
-Specifically, Prisma is looking for libssl.so.1.1 but can't find it.
+5. **OpenSSL library compatibility**: Attempted to install `libssl1.1` which is not available in Alpine Linux package repository.

 ## Fixes Applied